yinguobing/cnn-facial-landmark/README.md

 ## Train & evaluate

-Before training started, make sure the following requirements are met.
-- training and evaluation tf-record file.
-- a directory to store the check point files.
-- hyper parameters like training steps, batch size, number of epochs.

-The following command shows how to train the model for 500 steps and evaluate it after training.
+The following command shows how to train the model for 10 epochs.

 ```bash
 # From the repo's root directory